rebeljedi999/TheCTeam/README.md

 ## Usage
 First launch the Flask server, if it is not launched then the UE4 project will not work.
 Once the Flask server is up, launch the Unreal Engine and load the project.
 Then hit play to begin training the Agent!

+## License
+This work is licensed under a Creative Commons Zero v1.0 Universal license.